turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_rails.markdown

 * When calling `full_name` on a location, it should return a string of the city, state, and country.
 (Example: `location.full_name` returns "Denver, CO, USA")
 * A donation should belong to a fan.
-* `Fan.locals` should return all fans that are from Denver, CO
+* `Fan.all` should return all fans ordered alphabetically by name.
-* `Fan.all` should return all fans ordered alphabetically by last name.
+* Create a scope `joined_since(date)` that accepts an argument of a date and returns all the fans that have joined since that date?
-* Extension: Can you create a scope that accepts an argument of a date and returns all the fans that have joined since that date?
+* Spicy Extension: `Fan.locals` should return all fans that are from Denver, CO

 #### Other Things